 As I clicked away on the shutter, capturing the beautiful surroundings of the park, I started to think how much fun this was, and how I might be inclined to revisit the spots where I took pictures through spring, summer and fall to see how they compare.

-Before I knew it, I had traveled out much farther than I intended and had captured some magical moments in nature that I was most anxious to download to my PC to see how they turned out.
+Before I knew it, I had travelled out much farther than I intended and had captured some magical moments in nature that I was most anxious to download to my PC to see how they turned out.
 I think we are on to something!

 That being the case, I wouldn’t say that my renewed interest in photography will get me to love winter.
 Baby steps… Let’s just say we’ll call it a truce for now and peacefully coexist.

-But ask me again after a few thousand winter photos… you never know!
+But ask me again after a few thousand winter photos… you never know.

 Did you enjoy this post?
 If you did, your likes and shares are most appreciated.